Domanoc/Combat-Data-Core-Mod/3581427607/readme.txt

 v1.3
 Added Extended Range Laser Pulse Cannon.
-Fixed research bug when adding mod to and existing save.
+Fixed research bug when adding mod to an existing save.
-Cleaned the code to make it easier to add new items.
+Cleaned the code to make it easier to read.

 v1.2
 Added Echo mech.